ketpic/ketcindy/forMac/ReadmemoreMacE.txt

                Finder > Preference > General
              Check "Hard Disk".
       (2) Password of Administrator will be required in 1), 2) and 3)(1) in the following.
-      (3) Download/Copy the followings and make their virtual disks.
+      (3) Download/Copy the followings and make their virtual disks　or unzip.
                   Macstart.dmg
-                  ketcindyfolder.dmg(or ketcindyfolder.zip)
+                  ketcindyfolder.zip
                   kettexnormal.dmg (when you use kettex)
       (4) Select setketcindy.command in ketcindyfoler and "get info".
                  Change "Open with " to "Terminal".